 Metabolic Age is a way to measure your body’s metabolism compared to others your age.
 It shows how well your body works and uses energy.
 It indicates if your metabolism is typical, fast, or slow for your age.
 Understanding your metabolic age can tell you how well your body burns calories.
 This knowledge is important for keeping a healthy weight and maintaining good health.
 It also gives you an idea of how your body is aging on the inside.

 The calculation of metabolic age is based on your resting metabolic rate (RMR).
 RMR is how many calories your body uses at rest to perform basic functions.
-Your metabolic age is determined by comparing your Resting Metabolic Rate (RMR) with the average RMR of others in your age group.
+Metabolic age is based on comparing your Resting Metabolic Rate (RMR) to the average RMR of your age group.

 What a healthy metabolic age is